Accelerate image pulling with P2P

 Step 4: Enable P2P acceleration

-Enable P2P acceleration by adding the label k8s.aliyun.com/image-accelerate-mode: p2p to a workload or a namespace.
+Add the label k8s.aliyun.com/image-accelerate-mode: p2p to a workload or namespace.

 Add the label to a workload